varmd/wayward/README.md

 ## Changelog

 1.2.0 - Remove librsvg dependency.
-Reduces memory usage by 10MB.
+Reduces memory usage by upto 10MB.
 May cause issues with some icons.

 1.1.0 - Update to Weston 11.0.
 Remove workspaces as Weston 11 removed them.